Terror-Byte/rustodoro/Notes.md

 TODO: Add in saving how many work stints so we know when do do our short/long breaks!

 How do we want to tell if we're running the timer or configuring, based on the arguments?

+## To Do
+- Improve error handling
+ - If there's no config, create a default one!
+- Improve user feedback when setting config values
+- Add logs to keep track of the users work stints/breaks per day so we can tell the user "Hey you should have a break!".
+(ADD A MAX LOGS.
+Make this user definable?
+Do we delete olds ones?
+Max size for a daily log too?)
+- Send system notification when timer has elapsed.
+ - Make this configurable!
+- Make sound when timer has elapsed?
+- Add command to reset config to default?
+ - Reset whole thing to default OR just certain commands